-Results from the summer low-flow gauging programme show:
+Results from the low-flow gauging programme show:

-- All three gauging runs show consistency in the results between sites; - That the low-flow gaugings confirmed some of the assumptions made following earlier investigations undertaken by MDC; - Some of the gauging sites selected for this initial survey did not add significantly to our understanding of the low-flow regimes of these rivers.
-These sites could be removed from future gauging runs allowing greater efficiency while maintaining effectiveness; - There is more surface flow in the Waima/Ure River at Blue Mountain than at all downstream locations: - Flow measured at the Ure Road Bridge is the lowest along the Waima/Ure River, however, an increase in flow is observed from the Ure Road Bridge to the coast.
-This increase in flow is apparently linear with distance over this reach; - There has been a change in the relationship between flows recorded at Blue Mountain and at SH1, but not between Blue Mountain and the Ure Road Bridge, since the earthquake; - Changes to the interaction between surface water and groundwater are likely confined to the lower reaches of the Waima/Ure River because of coastal uplift associated with the earthquake; - A reduction in surface flow in the Flaxbourne River from Dog Hill to SH1 of between 14% and 31%; - Surface flow increases in the Flaxbourne River downstream of SH1.
-This is attributed partially to inflow from Needles Creek which flows into the Flaxbourne River upstream of the quarry; - Subtracting the flow in Needles Creek from that in the Flaxbourne River does not account for a gain in flow over this reach; - Insufficient gaugings are available pre and post-earthquake to identify any change in the lowflow regime of the Flaxbourne catchment; and - It is recommended that this study be repeated over the 2019-2020 summer period to provide more statistical certainty regarding the above conclusions.
+- Consistency of the results between sites across all gauging runs; - That the low-flow gaugings confirm some of the assumptions made following earlier investigations undertaken by MDC; - Some of the gauging sites selected for the initial survey did not add significantly to our understanding of the low-flow regimes of these rivers.
+These sites were removed from future gauging runs to allow greater efficiency, while maintaining effectiveness; - There is more surface flow in the Waima/Ure River at Blue Mountain than at all downstream locations: - Flows measured at the Ure Road Bridge are the lowest in the Waima/Ure River downstream of Blue Mountain.
+An increase in flow is observed from the Ure Road Bridge to the coast.
+This increase in flow is apparently linear with distance over this reach; - There has been a change in the relationship between flows recorded at Blue Mountain and at SH1, but not between Blue Mountain and the Ure Road Bridge, since the earthquake; - A greater proportion of surface flow now infiltrates the riverbed and percolates to the groundwater system than prior to the Kaikōura Earthquake;

+- Changes to the interaction between surface water and groundwater are likely confined to the lower reaches of the Waima/Ure River because of coastal uplift associated with the earthquake; - A reduction in surface flow in the Flaxbourne River from Dog Hill to SH1 of between 14% and 31%: - Surface flow increases in the Flaxbourne River downstream of SH1.
+This is attributed partially to inflow from Needles Creek which flows into the Flaxbourne River upstream of the quarry; and - Subtracting the flow in Needles Creek from that in the Flaxbourne River does not account for the total gain in flow over this reach.